Charles Gore: Early life and career

-In his evidence given before the Ecclesiastical Discipline Commission in 1905 he said:
+In his evidence given before the Ecclesiastical Discipline Commission in 1905 Gore said:

 I was what people call a ritualist from the time I was a boy, and I have been more interested I suppose in this subject through all the time of my growing up into manhood than in almost any other ...

 I love, as I hardly love anything in the world physically, except the beauties of nature, that type and kind of ceremonial worship, which is called ritualistic by many people and Catholic by its maintainers.
 It appears to me personally to be the one kind of ceremonial worship which really expresses my feelings, and in which I feel really at home.

-In his adolescence, he began attending churches "that offered a richer sacramental ceremonial."
+In his adolescence, Gore began attending churches "that offered a richer sacramental ceremonial."

 Gore's parents sent him to Harrow School, London, in 1866, where he excelled academically.
 He then went to Balliol College, Oxford, in 1871, where he supported the trade-union movement.
 He graduated from Oxford in 1875 with a first-class degree in literae humaniores.

 In 1875, Gore was elected a fellow of Trinity College, Oxford, and he lectured there from 1876 to 1880.
 Gore was ordained to the Anglican diaconate in December 1876 and to the priesthood in December 1878.
 From 1880 to 1883, he served as vice-principal of Cuddesdon Theological College.
 He received Honorary Doctor of Divinity degrees from various universities, including University of Athens, University of Birmingham, University of Oxford, Durham University, and University of Edinburgh.